andymeneely/project-timber-wolf/rules/RULES.md

 <div class="pagebreak"/>

-# Your Very First Game

-If this is your very first time, we recommend the following pre-built characters (see end of this booklet): Johnny Swagger, Tiny Mike, Phobia, and Showtime.
-Any of the Amateur heists from River City are good starters.

 # Starting a Campaign

-On the campaign ledger, fill out the team name and any choices that are made during setup.
+On the campaign ledger, fill out the team name and character names.
+Each player gets a character sheet as well.

 **Loosely Affiliated**.
 Players may freely come and go from the campaign.
 A player does is not limited to always playing their original character.
 All heists have 3- and 4-player options.
-You are always welcome to start out new characters
+You are always welcome to start out new characters.

+**First time.** If this is your very first game, we recommend the using pre-built characters listed at the end of this booklet: Johnny Swagger, Tiny Mike, Phobia, and Showtime.
+Any of the Amateur heists from River City are good starters.

 # Setting Up